 The purpose of this section is to describe requirements for the performance, implementation and design of the MOSFIRE optical system.
-In many cases these requirements are derived directly from the preliminary optical design of the instrument.
+In many cases these requirements are derived directly from the construction optical design of the instrument.

-Preliminary optical parametric performance requirements for MOSFIRE are grouped into two categories, typical parameters and goal parameters.
+Optical parametric performance requirements for MOSFIRE are grouped into two categories, typical parameters and goal parameters.
 Requirements for typical parameters are given where enough is known to establish a range of values for the listed parameters.
 Requirements for goal parameters are given where scientific or technical uncertainty prevents a full definition of the achievable range of values for the listed parameters.
+Minimum and maximum values for are provided for all goal parameters in order to indicate the acceptable bounds on worst-case performance.